lucmans/digistring/readme.md

 Plot freezing?
 (Was implemented before; code still partially there, but there is a new graphics rendering structure).
 Implement Dolph-Chebyshev window in C++ (instead of calling Python using SciPy to compute the window).
 Set cache directory location based on project root instead of relative to rsc directory.
 Estimator graphics data wipe after frame (now have to manually .clear() old data).
+Show currently selected audio device when SDL default was used (requires SDL 2.0.24 https://github.com/libsdl-org/SDL/issues/5658).

 # BUGS